United States Navy Experimental Diving Unit

 The United States Navy Experimental Diving Unit (NEDU or NAVXDIVINGU) is the primary source of diving and hyperbaric operational guidance for the US Navy.
-It is located within the Naval Support Activity Panama City in Panama City Beach, Bay County, Florida.
+It is located within the Naval Support Activity Panama City in Panama City Beach, Florida.

 Purpose

 The functions of the Navy Experimental Diving Unit are to test and evaluate diving, hyperbaric, and other life-support systems and procedures, and to conduct research and development in biomedical and environmental physiology.
 NEDU also provides technical recommendations to the Naval Sea Systems Command to support operational requirements of the US armed forces.

 History

 Brooklyn Navy Yard

 Experimental diving in the US Navy started in 1912 at the Brooklyn Navy Yard under the leadership of Chief Gunner George D. Stillson.
 Stillson's research program ultimately led to increasing diver capabilities from 60 ft to over 300 ft of depth based on Haldane's decompression work with the Royal Navy.
 This resulted in the first publication of the United States Navy Diving Manual and established the need for a facility dedicated to research and development of diving procedures.

 In 1915, Stillson's team was sent to salvage the F-4 submarine.
 On these deep dives, the divers experienced the debilitating effects of nitrogen narcosis leading them to try the addition of helium to their breathing mix.
 The navy salvage operations then came under the direction of Warrant Gunner C. L. Tibbals who led teams through the salvage of the S-51 in 1925 and S-4 in 1927 further establishing the naval need for equipment, training, and procedures for rescue operations.